 Usually, infantile spasms occur in infants with serious brain disorders and developmental abnormalities that often have already been recognized.
 These disorders may include

 Neuroimaging, preferably MRI, is done if it has not already recently been done.

-Tests to determine the cause if it is not clear from neuroimaging or the previous history may include
+If it is not clear from neuroimaging or the previous history, tests to determine the cause may include

 There is evidence that the more quickly effective therapy is initiated, the better the neurodevelopmental outcome, particularly when no cause is identified.